-Truly heartwarming and packing a big (big!) flavor punch, this paleo and keto chili is bound to have you swooning!
+Truly heartwarming and packing a big (biiiiig!) flavor punch, this paleo and keto chili is bound to have you swooning!
+Oh, and there’s no skipping the ‘cornbread‘!

 There are numerous (endless?!) ways to tackle chili, starting with the meat.
 Be it chicken or beef, ground or Texas-style chunks.
 Hey, you can even make it vegan with just veggies!
 And, of course, the spices used (and amounts) vary widely to taste.